 The government’s interest cost is defined as the payments on federal debt offset by the income received from various sources.
 The two primary factors that impact interest cost are the amount of debt outstanding and the interest rate on Treasury securities.
 The interest cost provides important context on how the government can service their debt payments.

-To compare amounts of debt in different years we thought it would be helpful to view both debt held by the public and interest cost in relation to the size of the economy (nominal GDP).
+To compare amounts of debt in different years, we thought it would be helpful to view both federal debt held by the public and interest cost in relation to the size of the economy (nominal GDP).
 The following chart shows the debt-to-GDP in orange and the interest cost-to-GDP in blue.

 The debt-to-GDP ratio reached 106% in 1946 as the government borrowed heavily to finance defense spending during World War II.
 The ratio fell over the next several decades as the economy grew faster than the amount of outstanding debt.
 Since the Global Financial Crisis of 2008, debt levels have been rising significantly.
-The debt-to-GDP ratio will once again increase to over 100% this year as debt levels spiked and nominal GDP fell due to the coronavirus.
+The debt-to-GDP ratio is estimated to reach 98% in 2023.
+The CBO currently projects that debt-to-GDP will rise to 181% in 2053.

-The following four factors will have the biggest impact on the future of US government debt: government revenue (mainly tax policy), government spending, economic growth, and interest rates.
+The following four factors will have the biggest impact on the deficit and federal debt: government revenue (mainly tax policy), government spending, economic growth, and interest rates.

-In a vacuum, each of the following events would increase/decrease the debt level:
+In a vacuum, each of the following events would increase/decrease the deficit and debt levels:

 Conclusion